I met my biological parents, my Ukrainian birth family, for the first time this summer.

 I was so excited I almost passed out at the gym when I read his note.
 The painstaking search had reached its pinnacle.
 My cousin, whom I had never met before, had found her.

 Suddenly my biological mother’s photographs were staring back at me from her online profile.
 Never in my life had I seen my own features mirrored on someone else’s face.
-She had the same blue eyes, dimpled smile and, oddly enough, the same hairstyle as me.
+She had the same blue eyes, dimpled smile, and, oddly enough, the same hairstyle as me.
 Beside her was a cute adolescent girl.
-My sister was being raised an only child.
+My sister was being raised as an only child.
 There was no way she could know that her older brother was marveling at her from 5,000 miles away.
 I made a profile on the site and sent her a friend request.

 It’s difficult to prepare yourself for this.
 The initial dialogue with her was somewhat underwhelming.
 Her messages were polite and brief.
-Mine were, too.
+Mine was, too.
 I didn’t know how to recapitulate the past twenty-five years and I worried about telling her I’m gay.
 It had taken my adoptive father more than 10 years to accept.
 How long would it take her?
 Did I even owe her the truth?
 After all, she had forfeited her opportunity to know about me long ago.